malliaris/SSNS/README.md

 ## Computation in JavaScript

-The core of the app is ~3000 lines of object-oriented JavaScript.
-JavaScript is not naturally suited to scientific computation, but it was the logical choice given the following factors and requirements considered during planning:
+The core of the **SSNS** app is ~3000 lines of object-oriented JavaScript.
+JavaScript has evolved over many years as the programming language of the web.
+Needless to say, is not naturally suited to scientific computation, but it was the logical choice given the following factors:

-<ul><li>app should be relatively quick to load in a web browser without installation of any software, plugins, etc.; Java applets filled this "niche" for many years, but are now extinct; code should run client-side, and, after loading, should not require an internet connection (i.e., no Ajax)</li>
+<ul><li>we wanted the app to be relatively quick to load in a web browser without installation of anything; to keep things simple, the code should run client-side, and, after loading, should not need to communicate further with the server (i.e., no Ajax); years ago, Java code in the form of an applet might have been considered, but not anymore 😀</li>
 <li>The code's The js source code, with its accompanying user interface <samp>SSNS.hmtl</samp>, are freely available on.
 And, of course, you can always get a quick peek by viewing the source in your browser.</li>
-<li>language selected should have classes and inheritance to allow for good code organization (js added these features ~2015)</li>
+<li>When it comes to object-oriented programming, JavaScript is probably not the first languages that comes to mind.
+Happily, the updated JavaScript standard ~2015 was a big step forward in that it added, among other things, "true" classes.
+The language, prior to these additions, used "object" to refer to a key-value-pair container  has a meaning other than a class instance</li>
 <li>there should be external libraries to incorporate, e.g., for plotting and random numbers</li>
 <li>fff</li></ul>